-The meaning of the course grade is as follows: A, Superior; B, Good; C, Average; D, Passing; F, Failing; I, Incomplete; AU, Audit; NA, No Audit; W, Withdrew Before Grades; WP, Withdrew Passing; WF, Withdrew Failing; AW, Administratively Withdrawn; S, Satisfactory; U, Unsatisfactory; ES, Examination Satisfactory; CR, Credit; NC, No Credit; RF, Repeated Failure/No Forgiveness.
+The meaning of the course grade is as follows: A, Superior; B, Good; C, Average; D, Passing; F, Failing; I, Incomplete; AU, Audit; NA, No Audit; W, Withdrew Before Grades; WC, Withdrew Course; WP, Withdrew Passing; WF, Withdrew Failing; AW, Administratively Withdrawn; S, Satisfactory; U, Unsatisfactory; ES, Examination Satisfactory; CR, Credit; NC, No Credit.

-The grades S (Satisfactory) and U (Unsatisfactory) are used for courses completed on the pass/fail option.
+The grades S (Satisfactory) and U (Unsatisfactory) are used for courses completed on the Pass-Fail option.
 The grade ES (Examination Satisfactory) is used for credit given by examination in foreign languages and mathematics.
 The grade CR (Credit) is given for nonacademic courses to indicate that credit has been earned.
 The grade NC (No Credit) is given for nonacademic courses to indicate that no credit has been earned.

 A plus/minus system of grading was implemented in the fall semester of 1985.
-The plus/minus changed the quality points associated with the letter grades; therefore, the letter grade A now carries 4.00 quality points; A- 3.665; B+ 3.335; B 3.00; B- 2.665; C+ 2.335; C 2.00; C- 1.665; D+ 1.335; D 1.00; D- 0.665; F 0.00.
+The plus/minus changed the quality points associated with the letter grades; therefore, the letter grade A now carries 4.00 quality points; A- 3.66; B+ 3.34; B 3.00; B- 2.66; C+ 2.34; C 2.00; C- 1.66; D+ 1.34; D 1.00; D- 0.66; F 0.00.
 A quality point index is calculated at the end of each semester by dividing the number of quality points earned by the number of semester hours attempted, grades of F being counted as hours attempted.
 Only the grades listed immediately above carry quality points.
 Cumulative totals are also computed following each completed grade period.
 Transfer work does not affect the Belhaven cumulative grade point average (GPA).
+The Belhaven cumulative GPA is based entirely upon work done at Belhaven College.